C-Shaped Canal Anatomy — Complex Root Canal Case

 Patient Profile

-51-year-old male with severe pain in lower right second molar, no response to cold
+51-year-old Gardena resident with severe pain in lower right second molar, no response to cold

 Clinical Challenge